finn1010/approximate_inference/readme.md

 ## Note:
 The codebase is not yet organised for systematic benchmarking.
 At this stage, I am prioritising the derivation and implementation of core approximate inference components.
 The current workflow uses logistic regression as a test case, however, it will be extended to higher-dimensional models (eg: Bayesian Neural networks and flow-based models) as well as other approximate inference methods.
-Once the foundations have been built out, I will restructure for formal benchmarking.

 ## Method: